 - Wearing a CGM can be reassuring, showing that while you may be hungry initially in your fast, your glucose levels are likely still in a safe range.

-- A glucose monitor can help you shape your diet before you start fasting so that you build metabolic flexibility over time and start adapting to using fat for energy before you jump fully into fasting.
+- A glucose monitor can help you shape your diet and establish a healthy baseline before you start fasting so that you build metabolic flexibility over time and start adapting to using fat for energy before you jump fully into fasting.

 A CGM empowers you to make highly tuned feeding choices that can help you feel better throughout your fast and could amp up the positive effects of fasting.
 It’s Fasting 2.0.